2021 French Grand Prix: Race

 Max Verstappen won the race for Red Bull Racing, beginning a streak of three consecutive race wins for him, and forming the third of five consecutive wins for Red Bull.

 The race started at 15:00 local time on Sunday 20 June, running for 53 laps over a distance of 309.690 km.
 (Note: The fewest number of laps to exceed 305 km.)
 Tsunoda started the race from the pit lane because damaged parts of his car had been replaced after qualifying.
 Most of the field opted to start on the medium tyres, with six choosing the hard tyres.
-The weather was cooler for the race than it was for the free and qualifying practice sessions, with an ambient temperature between 24 and 27 C and a surface temperature between 33 and 38 C. It had rained on the morning of the race, removing rubber from the track and thus changing the driving conditions.
+The weather was cooler for the race than it was for the free and qualifying practice sessions, with an ambient temperature between 24 and 27 C and a track surface temperature between 33 and 38 C. It had rained on the morning of the race, removing rubber from the track and thus changing the driving conditions.
 The tarmac was rougher than it had been before, increasing the rate at which tyres would become worn out and lose grip.
 While cloud cover remained, the track had dried and it did not rain during the race.
 Conditions were also humid.

 Pole-sitter Verstappen made an error on the first lap, and was overtaken by Hamilton.
 The 2016 Formula One world champion Nico Rosberg said that the error may have occurred because Verstappen "took a bit of unnecessary risk" in the 40 km/h tailwinds.
 Verstappen said that he "lost the rear" of the car, and had trouble regaining control.
 Norris lost positions at the start, dropping behind Alonso and Ricciardo before briefly going off track at the tenth corner.
 Problems shifting from second to third gear meant his McLaren was slow to get away.
 The top three pulled away from fourth-placed Pérez as Sainz attempted to get past him.
 Russell and Schumacher were passed by Latifi, Räikkönen, Stroll, and Tsunoda early in the race.
 Vettel overtook Ocon on the second lap.

 Hamilton built a lead of more than a second to Verstappen over the first couple of laps, meaning Verstappen could not use the drag reduction system when it was activated.
 Tsunoda got ahead of Latifi on the fourth lap.
 Mazepin overtook Schumacher on the fourth lap, with Schumacher displeased by his teammate's conduct in executing the pass.
 Alonso lost three places on the eleventh and twelfth laps when Ricciardo, Norris, and Vettel overtook him, demoting him to eleventh place.
 Russell passed Latifi on the twelfth lap.
 Stroll gained six positions over the course of the first fourteen laps.